5 Valuable Things to Know about “Wakaranai”(分からない)

-In particular, when you are still a beginner in learning Japanese, being capable enough to express “I don’t understand” in Japanese would be very useful for you and avoid such a weird moment when your Japanese friend keeps looking at you and waiting for your response.
+Especially if you are a beginner, being able to say “I don’t understand” in Japanese would be very useful for you and avoid that awkward moment when your Japanese friend keeps looking at you and waiting for your answer.

-Generally, expressing “I don’t understand” in Japanese is not complicated.
-Since in Japanese, we just need to say verb then you just need to remember these 2 verbs: 知らない (shiranai) or 分からない (wakaranai).
-Both of these phrases have a common meaning “I have no idea” in Japanese.
-These 2 phrases are commonly used, however it has quite different nuance.
+In general, saying “I don’t understand” in Japanese is not complicated.
+Since we only need to say verb in Japanese, you only need to remember these 2 verbs: 知らない (shiranai) or 分からない (wakaranai).
+These two phrases have a common meaning in Japanese, “I have no idea”.
+Moreover, these 2 phrases are also commonly used, but they have quite different nuances.

-In order to deepen your understanding of these 2 phrases, let’s get through the following guide and leave me your comments if you have any questions or unclear stuff.
-I am looking forward to hearing from all of you, guys!
-From now, let’s continue!
+To deepen your understanding of these 2 phrases, let’s go through the following guide and leave your comments if you have any questions or are unclear.
+I look forward to hearing from you all!
+Let’s go from here!

 Let’s go through the example below: